 2. Frequency

-The range of frequency used in typical red light therapy devices is from 633 nm (a deep red that penetrates the skin and acts on mitochondria) to 850 nm (a near-infrared light penetrating deeper into tissue).
-This range is standard in many red light therapy devices because most of the most-desired benefits (like anti-aging) revolve around it.
+In typical red light therapy devices, the range of frequency used is from 633 nm (a deep red that penetrates the skin and acts on mitochondria) to 850 nm (a near-infrared light penetrating deeper into tissue).
+This range is standard in many red light therapy devices because most of the most-desired benefits, like anti-aging, revolve around it.
+Red light wavelengths penetrate the skin and promote collagen production and wound healing.
+Near-infrared light, on the other hand, can go deeper, targeting deeper wounds and joint or muscle pain.
+Lower frequencies such as blue wavelengths, while providing more superficial penetration, can also be effective for treating skin issues like acne and oil regulation.

 3. Treatment coverage area